Whatsapp Icon

 • Creative Hobbies: Engaging in hobbies such as painting, writing, or playing music can be therapeutic and offer a sense of accomplishment and joy.

-It's essential for lung cancer patients to consult their healthcare team before starting any new activity or exercise program.
+Lung cancer patients need to consult their healthcare team before starting any new activity or exercise program.
 These professionals can offer personalized advice and adjustments to ensure safety and effectiveness.
 Staying active within comfortable limits can greatly contribute to managing lung cancer symptoms and enhancing quality of life.

 Activity and engagement can be powerful tools in the journey through lung cancer treatment and recovery, offering not only physical benefits but also emotional and psychological support.